brandonaaron/jquery-countable/README.markdown

 * `positiveCopy` - The copy to use when the character count is below the max.
 Use `{n}` to denote where the number should go.
 Default is **'You have {n} characters left.'**.
 * `negativeCopy` - The copy to use when the character count is over the max.
 Use `{n}` to denote where the number should go.
 Default is **'You are {n} characters over.'**.
 * `fadeDuration` - The duration of the fade animations.
 Default is **'normal'**.
+* `defaultText` - Text to ignore in the character count.
+This would be used if you have default text that disappears when focus is brought to the text box.
+Default is **''**.

 ## Examples